stonepros/stone/doc/mgr/dashboard.rst

     In newer versions of Grafana (starting with 6.2.0-beta1) a new setting named ``allow_embedding`` has been introduced.
-This setting must be explicitly set to ``true`` for the Grafana integration in Ceph Dashboard to work, as the default is ``false``.
+This setting must be explicitly set to ``true`` for the Grafana integration in Stone Dashboard to work, as the default is ``false``.

     ::